axiros/docutools/docs/features/lp/python/datatable.md

 Switch off the builtin style sheet by providing an empty `fnstyle` header, then add your own via mkdocs `custom_css`.

+!!! tech

+    The default style was created by simply omitting all colors from the standard style sheet, plus adding opacity variations for even and odd rows.

 ## Renderable Formats